 An ACL tear is one of the most common knee injuries, especially among athletes who play sports like soccer.
-The highly trained orthopedic surgeons and sports medicine specialists at Garden State Pain Control treat ACL injuries at each of their office locations: Edison, Clifton, Hazlet, and Jersey City, New Jersey.
+The highly trained orthopedic surgeons and sports medicine specialists at Garden State Pain Control treat ACL injuries at each of their office locations: Edison, Clifton, Hazlet, Paramus, and Jersey City, New Jersey.
 If you think you may have a torn ACL, call your nearest office or book an appointment online today.

 The anterior cruciate ligament (ACL) is one of four main ligaments that hold the bones of your knee together.
 The ACL runs diagonally across the middle of your knee and crosses the posterior cruciate ligament to form an X.